IUCN-UK/iucnredlistrb/README.md

 ### Systems

-To get a list of all Systems
+To retrieve a list of all Systems
 ```
 response = client.systems.list
 response